-After the launch, your church will be excited and ready to impact children and bring your orphan care ministry to life.
+After the launch, your church will be excited and bring your orphan care ministry to life.
 Now is the time to make sure you follow through to get your church members involved.

 Host a follow-up information or interest meeting for each area of focus.
 During the meeting you can:

 - Answer questions regarding the details of the specific orphan care ministry of interest.